EmilianC/Loupe/README.md

 - [x] Support for user defined containers
 - [x] Reflecting getters + setters
 - [ ] Serialization ready (bring your own archiver)
+- [ ] Support beyond the Windows platform
 - [x] User-defined metadata attributes
 - [x] Stateful metadata (such as a range bound on members)